-Sign up for now using the link below.
+Sign up now for the January 2023 class!

 We’ll cover a number of topics, including: